kiqsmg/NanoSatTrack/README.md

 ## Groundstation code

-The ground station code is a different part of the project, focused on the ground station side.
-Although we have received many connections with our Cubesat around the world, it's hard to send all the data to our database, this project also came to solve this problem making it easier for the Ham radio operators around the world to send the satellite data to our database by developing a code that automatically sends the received bacon data to our MongoDB platform. </p>
+The ground station code is a side project to complement the Nanosat tracker, focused on the ground station side.
+Although we have received many connections with our Cubesat around the world, it's hard to send all the data to our database, this project also came to solve this problem making it easier for the Ham radio operators around the world to send the satellite data to our database by developing a code that automatically sends the received beacon data to our MongoDB platform. </p>

 ## License